Stefan-Coetzee/osbooks-college-algebra-bundle/md_algebra/modules/m49442/index.md

       How To
       *Given the focus, eccentricity, and directrix of a conic, determine the polar equation.*

       Determine whether the directrix is horizontal or vertical.
-If the directrix is given in terms of $$y,$$ we use the general polar form in terms of sine.
-If the directrix is given in terms of $$x,$$ we use the general polar form in terms of cosine.
+If the directrix is given in terms of $y,$ we use the general polar form in terms of sine.
+If the directrix is given in terms of $x,$ we use the general polar form in terms of cosine.
         Determine the sign in the denominator.
-If $$p<0,$$ use subtraction.
-If $$p>0,$$ use addition.
+If $p<0,$ use subtraction.
+If $p>0,$ use addition.
       Write the coefficient of the trigonometric function as the given eccentricity.
-        Write the absolute value of $$p$$ in the numerator, and simplify the equation.
+        Write the absolute value of $p$ in the numerator, and simplify the equation.